 The main cast of Goliath is Billy Bob Thornton as the seemingly dispirited, underdog lawyer Billy McBride (for which Thornton won a Golden Globe for Season 1) and his legal team, which consists of DUI lawyer and real estate agent Patty Solis-Papagian (Nina Arianda), paralegal Brittany Gold (Tania Raymonde) whom he met when she worked as a prostitute, and legal secretary Marva Jefferson (Julie Brister).

 McBride is also supported by former colleague and now off-the-grid investigative lawyer J.T.
 (Paul Williams) and McBride’s daughter Denise (Diana Hopper).
-Also in the main cast is McBride’s former partner Donald Cooperman (William Hurt) with whom he must battle in some way each season.
+Also in the main cast is McBride’s former partner Donald Cooperman (William Hurt) with whom he has battled in some way each season.

 Season 1 (released October 2016) saw McBride take on a global military tech giant in a negligence and wrongful death claim being brought against the company by the family of an employee who was killed in a mysterious explosion at sea involving a secret illegal missile propulsion system.
 The firm of defence lawyers that McBride is pitted against is the mighty Cooperman McBride, the firm he co-founded and from which he was dismissed some years before.
 Chief antagonist Donald Cooperman is supported by his young protégé Lucy Kittridge (Olivia Thirlby).
 It’s a gripping story that maintains the suspense right to the end, but I’ll spoil it now by telling you that McBride wins the case and the damages are huge.
 Only when the case is over do we find out what really happened.
 Read the review